kostiantyn-matsebora/streamstore/docs/README.md

   - Contains only **unique events ordered by revision**.
   - Contains only **events that were committed**.
 - _Stream revision is always revision of event with maximum revision value_.

-- _Get and delete operations are idempotent._
+- _Idempotency of get and delete operations fully depends on particular database implementation._

 - _You don't need to retrieve stream entity to append events to the stream_.
   Appending stream and getting stream entity are separate operations.

 ## Customization